sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 This check will collect baseline system metrics in Prometheus format for all entities that include the `system` subscription and send the events to Sumo Logic via your sensu_to_sumo pipeline resource.

+{{% notice note %}}
+**NOTE**: Sumo Logic metrics handlers only accept metrics events, so you must use a check that produces metrics.
+If your check produces status events, use the [Sensu Sumo Logic Handler integration](../../../plugins/supported-integrations/sumologic/) to create a traditional Sensu handler rather than the Sumo Logic metrics handler.
+{{% /notice %}}

 ## Configure Sumo Logic dashboards

 To view your Sensu observability data in Sumo Logic, you can configure Sumo Logic dashboards in any way you wish.